-SIE 377 Fall 2022 Software for Engineers

-Description of Course

-Rapid prototyping of decision support systems using VBA and Python with Excel and external packages to solve for optimization, build models and simulations, and create scheduling and forecasting tools.
+SIE 377 Fall 2023 Software for Engineers Description of Course Rapid prototyping of decision support systems using VBA and Python with Excel and external packages to solve for optimization, build models and simulations, and create scheduling and forecasting tools.
 Decision support system types include financial, supply chain, product portfolio and facility location and operations.

-Course Prerequisites or Co-requisites

-ECE 175 or CSC 127A or CSC 110

-Instructor Contact Information

-Sherilyn Keaton Email: keatons@email.arizona.edu

-Course Objectives and Expected Learning Outcomes

-By the end of this course, students should be able to do the following:

-- Determine, design, and implement the appropriate modeling approach for a problem solution. - Construct and use spreadsheets, tools, object models and programs to help solve engineering problems. - Apply the techniques and skills learned to develop customized solution software for decision support.
-Assessment Weight Learning Outcome Description Class Participation Homework 20 % All Each of these categories, Class Participation and Homework, are designed to provide practice, evoke, questions, and help self-assess progress and understanding.
-Class Participation measures in-class engagement including participating by asking and answering questions, helping others, and submitting low-stake, ungraded in-class activities which are based on real-world problems as practice.
-Homework consists of more detailed practice that is similar to in-class activities, but usually much longer.
+Course Prerequisites or Co-requisites ECE 175 or CSC 127A or CSC 110 Instructor Contact Information Sherilyn Keaton Email: keatons@email.arizona.edu Course Objectives and Expected Learning Outcomes By the end of this course, students should be able to do the following: - Determine, design, and implement the appropriate modeling approach for a problem solution. - Construct and use spreadsheets, tools, object models and programs to help solve engineering problems. - Apply the techniques and skills learned to develop customized solution software for decision support.
+Course Assessments and Weighted Distribution Assessment Weight Learning Outcome Description Course Participation and Homework 20 % All Each of these categories, Course Participation and Homework, are designed to provide practice, evoke, questions, and help self-assess progress and understanding.
+Course Participation measures in-class engagement including participating by asking and answering questions, helping others, and submitting low-stake, ungraded but for credit activities which are based on real-world problems as practice.
+Homework consists of more detailed practice like in-class activities, but usually much longer.
 Conventionally graded (e.g., A is 90 to 100%).
-Course Assessments and Weighted Distribution Midterm Exam 1 20% All Comprehensive.
-Delivered online and will include instructions and requirements for the problem(s) to the solved.
+Midterm Exam 1 20% All Comprehensive.

+Revision: 8/14/2023 Delivered online and will include instructions and requirements for the problem(s) to the solved.
 Midterm Exam 2 20% All Comprehensive.
 Delivered online and will include instructions and requirements for the problem(s) to the solved.
 Final Exam 20% All Comprehensive.
 Delivered online and will include instructions and requirements for the problem(s) to the solved.
-Semester Project 20% All • Each individual student will create a solution based on the requirements and characteristics described in the case study.
+Semester Project 20% All Each individual student will create a solution based on the requirements and characteristics described in the case study.
 Grading Scale and Distribution Semester grades use Regular Grades: